 This brings me back to football and Euro 2020.
 Let me draw out three parallels with investing.

 1. Don’t put all your eggs in one basket.
-Portugal were the defending champions and had Cristiano Ronaldo.
-France were the tournament favourites and had Kylian Mbappe.
+Portugal was the defending champions and had Cristiano Ronaldo.
+France was the tournament’s favourites and had Kylian Mbappe.
 Both teams ultimately failed to live up to expectations and fell in the round of 16.
 Italy in contrast did not depend on any star player but had a blend of different players who each carried out their role so that the team is greater than the sum of its parts.
 The same applies when it comes to investing.
 Banging your hopes on a particular country or sector (no matter how good they may look at that time) increases the risk and volatility of your investment.
 Instead, you should invest in broadly diversified portfolios, where the components work together to consistently deliver a good team performance.

 2. Don’t try to outguess the market.
 Football is a beautiful game, but there’s nothing pretty about a penalty shootout that is ridden with randomness, as Rashford, Sancho and Saka found out to England’s detriment.
 Trying to guess the outcome is basically a roulette.
 Investing should also not be left to guesswork.
 Many active fund managers think they can pick the right stocks at the right time, essentially trying to spot mispriced assets and reap higher returns from them.
 However, research has shown that over the past 20 years, only 19% of US equity mutual funds and 11% of fixed income funds have survived and outperformed their benchmarks.
 Gianluigi Donnarumma probably had better odds than that against England!
 You are better off adopting a strategy aimed at capturing the total market return by investing in broadly diversified portfolios for the long-term, without trying to outguess the twist and turns in the short run.